arrow-kt/arrow/arrow-site/doc/docs/arrow-core/quickstart/README.md

 Starting in 0.9.1, Arrow follows the following convention for artifact publication.

-The arrow modules are Core, Effects, Optics, Recursion, etc.
+The Arrow modules are Core, Effects, Optics, Recursion, etc.

 An Arrow module is composed of data types and type classes.
 Arrow modules are exported and published with the following semantics.

-If we take for example `arrow-core`.
+If we take `arrow-core`, for example.

-Arrow core contains the basic arrow type classes and data types and it's composed of 3 main artifacts that may be used a la carte:
+Arrow core contains the basic arrow type classes and data types and it's composed of three main artifacts that may be used a la carte:

 Recomended for most use cases:

-- `arrow-core` (Depends on data and extensions modules and exports both)
+- `arrow-core` (Depends on data and extensions modules, and exports both)

 Trimmed down versions: